James Fowler High School

 Here is what is new at Fowler

 Fowler has a fleet of bikes used by PE 20/30 classes – giving students the opportunity to try riding.
 We look forward to be working with more gym classes this upcoming year.

-Contact Ms. Bjolverud for more information
+Contact Ms. Bjolverud for more information!

 The school’s bike program is going full wheel ahead!